Netflix/metaflow-nflx-extensions/docs/conda.md

 This section lists some useful configuration options

 ### Resolvers
-By default, this extension will not resolve mixed pypi and conda packages.
-To do so, you need to set `METAFLOW_CONDA_MIXED_DEPENDENCY_RESOLVER` to `conda-lock`.
+By default, this extension will resolve mixed pypi and conda packages.
+To disable this, you need to set `METAFLOW_CONDA_MIXED_DEPENDENCY_RESOLVER` to `none` (the string).

 We also use `mamba` by default to resolve environments.
 You can change this to `micromamba` or `conda` using `METAFLOW_CONDA_DEPENDENCY_RESOLVER`.